vinicius-damin/Robotics-IST-Scorbot/README.md

 # Robotics-IST-Scorbot
 Send commands to a serial robot (SCORBOT-ER VII) in serial form.
-The aim of the project is to read an image in Python and then make the robot draw the same image on a sheet of paper
+The aim of the project is to read an image in Python and then make the robot draw the same image on a sheet of paper.